refinedmods/refinedstorage/src/main/java/com/refinedmods/refinedstorage/apiimpl/autocrafting/task/README.md

-# Autocrafting v5
+# Autocrafting
-This is the fifth iteration of the autocrafting code.
+Autocrafting has had several refactors.

 Some history: